KrAxmalL/HaskellLabs/README.md

 # HaskellLabs
-Lab1: implementation of some basic functions.
+Lab1: implementation of some basic functions. <br />
+Lab2: work with lists.